-Mondial Tulip has huge snow-white flowers with a double row of fluffy petals encircling a creamy yellow core that endure long.
+Mondial Tulip has huge snow-white flowers with a double row of fluffy petals encircling a creamy yellow core.

 It’s easy to cultivate and looks excellent in beds, borders, and containers.

-Likewise, it will boldly resist April’s rains, growing just 8-2 inches (20-30cm) tall on sturdy stems.
+Likewise, they boldly resist April’s rains, growing just 8-2 inches (20-30cm) tall on sturdy stems.

-It thrives in full sun on soils that are rich, fertile, and well-drained.
+They thrive in full sun on rich, fertile, and well-drained soils.

 |Blooming Time||Mid-Late Spring|